realjck/misspelled-desktop-icons/README.md

 Clone/copy the repository, you can directly launch `index.html` at the root of the folder.
 There's no need to be on localhost.

-## kontribyuhteng?

-If you stumble upon or feel inspired to contribute, simply clone the repository :

 ~~~~
 git clone https://github.com/realjck/misspelleddesktopicons.git
 ~~~~

+## kontribyuhteng?

-Include at least one PNG image in the `/mdi-collection/png/` folder.
+If you stumble upon or feel inspired to contribute, clone the repository and include at least one PNG image in the `/mdi-collection/png/` folder.

-To make it visible in the web page, add its name in the `mdi-collection/list.js` file.
+To make it visible in the web page, edit `mdi-collection/list.js` and add its name to the list.

 Add, commit, then submit to a new branch: